dries007/CurseMeta/static_md/devinfo.md

 If you are going to be browsing this site in a browser, install a [JSON Viewer](https://chrome.google.com/webstore/detail/json-viewer/gbmdgpbipfallnflgajpaliibnhdgobh)!

-The JSON data is updated periodically, based on [this](https://github.com/NikkyAI/alpacka-meta-files) data.
+The JSON data is updated periodically, ideally hourly.
+(Just as fast as the Twitch launcher.)

 ## Features